facundoolano/rpg-cli/README.md

 ```

 Other commands like `rm`, `mkdir`, `touch`, etc. can also be aliased.
 Check [this example](shell/example.sh) and the [shell integration guide](shell/README.md) for more sophisticated examples, as well as their fish shell equivalents.

-### Troubleshooting

-* The release binary for macOS [is not signed](https://github.com/facundoolano/rpg-cli/issues/27).
-To open it for the first time, right click on the binary and select "Open" from the menu.

 ## Usage